Set up a Client Credentials Grant using the Dashboard

 - RS256 (asymmetric): signed using Auth0's private key for your account.
 Verification is done using the corresponding public key, which can be found at the following standard JWKS (JSON Web Key set) URL: https://YOUR_AUTH0_DOMAIN/.well-known/jwks.json

-- Authorize a consumer client.
-Under the Non Interactive Clients tab, you can authorize your clients that will be the consumers of the API.
+- Authorize a consumer application.
+Under the Machine to Machine Application tab, you can authorize your applications that will be the consumers of the API.
 This will create a

-client grantfor each client and will allow you to generate access tokens for these clients to call your API.
-Optionally, you can select a subset of scopes to be granted to this client as part of the access token.
+client grantfor each application and will allow you to generate Access Tokens for these applications to call your API.
+Optionally, you can select a subset of scopes to be granted to this application as part of the Access Token.
 Scopes allow the API to enforce fine-grained authorization.